-Empowering waste pickers to create an alternative urban waste management system
+Empowering waste pickers in Ghana to create an alternative urban waste management system

 • Country: Ghana